 “Even if I hear my cellphone vibrate while I’m driving, it’s still in the back of my mind that I have to answer my phone.
 I feel like I can get easily distracted regardless.”

-With the lack of awareness when it come to distracted driving, many organizations and websites have made up to provide clever tips to avoid distraction.
+With the lack of awareness when it come to distracted driving, many foundations and websites have made up to provide clever tips to avoid distraction.
 The goal for public education is not only to raise awareness about this problem but also to persuade people to change their driving habits.

 Tips to avoid distraction